museyilnen-suwa/before-after-data-cleaning-case-study/README.md

-# Before / After Data Cleaning Case Study
+# Data Cleaning & validation Case Study

 Audited and cleaned a raw employee records dataset (420 rows) containing realistic data-entry errors, then measured the impact of the cleaning process in concrete,